MythTV/packaging/deb-light/Readme.rst

 MythTV Light Debian & Ubuntu Packaging (.deb)
 =============================================
 This is an alternative package for Debian & Ubuntu systems.
-It is used for the "MythTV Light" packages for Raspberry Pi.
+It is also used for the "MythTV Light" packages for Raspberry Pi.

 Differences
 -----------